 There are typically five benefits that you can receive if your workers’ compensation claim is accepted:

-- Medical care: An injured worker is entitled to receive the adequate and appropriate medical care necessary to treat work-related injuries or illnesses.
+- Medical care: An injured worker is entitled to receive adequate and appropriate medical care to treat work-related injuries or illnesses.

-- Temporary disability benefits: An injured worker is entitled to temporary disability benefits that cover lost wages while recovering from your work-related injury or illness.
+- Temporary disability benefits: An injured worker is entitled to temporary disability benefits that cover lost wages while recovering from a work-related injury or illness.

 - Permanent disability benefits: An injured worker is entitled to permanent disability benefits if their work-related injury resulted in a long-lasting disability that prevents the employee from working again.

-- Supplemental job displacement benefits: If an injured worker has a permanent partial disability or if the injured worker’s employer does not have alternative work, the injured employee could receive a supplemental job displacement voucher.
-The voucher helps to pay for retraining if the employee cannot return to work and does not completely recover from their injuries.
+- Supplemental job displacement benefits: If an injured worker has a permanent partial disability or the injured worker’s employer does not have alternative work, the injured employee could receive a supplemental job displacement voucher.
+The voucher helps pay for retraining if the employee cannot return to work and completely recover from their injuries.

 - Death benefits: If a worker dies due to a work-related injury or illness, their spouse, children, or other dependents will receive payments.

 Can you get other financial assistance besides workers’ compensation benefits?

 You may be able to file for State Disability Insurance or unemployment insurance benefits from the Employment Development Department if you are waiting for the result of your disputed claim.
 You cannot receive State Disability Insurance or unemployment insurance while receiving workers’ compensation benefits.
 If your claim is accepted and you still receive State Disability Insurance, you will have to pay those funds back to the Employment Development Department.
 We recommend you tell the Employment Development Department about your workers’ compensation claim to avoid problems with your claim.